SSWConsulting/SSW.Rules.Content/rules/host-classic-asp-on-azure/rule.md

 **Option 2: [Azure Virtual Machines](https://azure.microsoft.com/en-us/products/virtual-machines/windows)**

-If you need greater control over the underlying infrastructure or have specific dependencies that aren't compatible with App Service, you can create a Windows Virtual Machine in Azure and install the necessary components to host your Classic ASP application
+If you need greater control over the underlying infrastructure or have specific dependencies that aren't compatible with App Service, you can create a Windows Virtual Machine in Azure and install the necessary components to host your Classic ASP application.

+**✅ Pros:**
+- Full control over the environment
+- Can accommodate complex dependencies
+- Suitable for applications that require specific configurations **❌ Cons:**
+- More management overhead
+- Higher cost compared to App Service

 2. Place your content here.
 Markdown is your friend.
 See this [example rule](https://www.ssw.com.au/rules/rule) for all the things you can do with Rules.
 3. Submit your rule for review.